Are Carpet Beetles Actually Dangerous?

 Rely on qualified technician for your carpet beetle serviceCall us

 In short, yes they can cause other damages.

 As we said the larvae are the real menace but adult carpet beetles can cause problems, as well.
 These bugs are able to fly and get into the house through the windows and doors and are attracted to a food source.
-So, they will fly their way to the kitchen or pantry and hide there to lay their eggs because the larvae will need to be as close as possible to seeds, animal food or other rich in fibre sources.
+So, they will fly their way to the kitchen or pantry and hide there to lay their eggs because the larvae will need to be as close as possible to seeds, animal food or other rich fibre sources.

 The problem is that when carpet beetles get in touch with the food left unprotected, they will leave excrement and saliva.
 This leads to contamination of the food and poses health risks to people who swallow this food.
-The bacteria that enters the human body can lead to serious diseases.
+The bacteria that enter the human body can lead to serious diseases.
 Also, the airborne fibres spread from the beetles can cause eye or respiratory tract irritation.
-Anyway, it takes years for people to become sensitive to the fibres.
+Anyway, it takes years for people to become sensitive to fibres.